 As organizations around the globe confront the challenges presented by the coronavirus (COVID-19) outbreak, even the most seasoned talent leaders find themselves in uncharted territory.
 We’re creating a mini-series with our experts here at PeopleScout about the issues that are most pressing during this uncertain time.

 Andrea Brogger is TrueBlue’s Leader of the Global Human Resources team, responsible for the overall HR strategy at PeopleScout, PeopleManagement and PeopleReady, including leadership development, diversity and inclusion, employee development, training and much more.
 She has more than 17 years of human resources experience and has changed the function, culture and impact of HR across TrueBlue to support its business goals and strategies, as well as the needs and aspirations of its 5,000 employees around the globe.
 Andrea is passionate about talent management, engagement and development programs that ensure that we have the right talent in the right roles at the right time.
 She holds a master’s degree in Business Administration as well as her executive master’s degree in Human Resources Management from Cornell University.

-Andrea shared her insights on how to keep employees engaged when things are difficult from her home in Las Vegas.
+Andrea shared her insights on keeping employees engaged when things are difficult from her home in Las Vegas.